metame/mongoCertification/notes/Performance.md

 * Sparse Index - <= docs
 * MultiKey Index - > docs

+### Geospatial Indexes
+A 2D index uses x,y values stored as an array for the same key, e.g. `location: [x,y]`.
+The index would be created by `createIndex({"location": "2d",type:1});`, where 2d is a reserved index type.

+To then query based on this geospatial index, you would then query as `db.stores.find({location:{$near:[50,50]}});` which returns the results in order of increasing distance.

+### Geospatial Spherical Indexes
+This is a 3d index, also called a 2dsphere.
+MongoDB takes a longitude,latitude to map this.
+It's based on GeoJSON[geojson.org].

+This is done by using two reserved keys `type` and `coordinates` which can be stored at the top level as subdocuments.
+To create an index on this, use `db.places.createIndex({location: '2dsphere'});`.

+To query, again use the `$near` operator and then nesting the `$geometry` operator whose value is the `type` and `coordinates` to query against along with the `$maxDistance` operator whose value is in meters, e.g. `db.stores.find({loc:{$near:{$geometry:{"type":"Point","coordinates":[-130,39]},$maxDistance: 1000000}}});`

+### Text Indexes
+A full text search index or text index for short allows for searching documents for a partial string to return a full document.
+This is created as `db.sentences.createIndex({'words':'text'});` then a query can be made as `db.sentences.find({{$text:{$search:'dog'}});`

+These queries are not case-sensitive, do not require punctuation, and will omit some helper words like a, an, the.
+The `$search` is a logical 'or' so a query of multiple words will return documents with any of those words.

+### Efficiency of Index Use
+Goal : Efficient Read/Write Operations
+* Selectivity - minimize records scanned
+* Other ops - How are sorts handled?

+Selectivity is the biggest factor to determine index efficiency.
+Sort is also important, especially if the sort has to happen in memory.

+MongoDB does provide a way to force the db to use a specific index using the `hint()` method which is called after the cursor and any cursor operators.
+The name or form of the index you want to use may be passed into the `hint()` call.

+To enhance efficiency, it's generally advisable to create an index with the leftmost value being an equality field.

 # Explain
 Explain is used to understand what's happening during a particular query.
 It's very useful to understandd performance and how the db requests are done.
 The explain option was called using `explain()` after the call in mongo versions prior to 3.0.
 Starting in 3.0, it's preferable to use explain after the collection instead, then add the call.